mingfeisun/LearningEngagement/README.md

 ## Group behavior modeling

 ### Behavior modeling via Maximum Casual Entropy
-Assume group behaviors are governed by
+Assume group behaviors are governed by some objective function, which is optimized by all the members in this group.
+For example, the objective function can be time allocations so that each member could converse equally to others members.
+When a robot approaches a group, it needs to estimate the objective function for that group so that it can avoid any disturbance to the group optimization process.

 ### Simulation platform
 ### [ROS#](https://github.com/siemens/ros-sharp)